Pleurozia

 The lower leaf lobes of Pleurozia species are fused, forming a closed water sac covered by a movable lid similar in structure to those of the angiosperm genus Utricularia.
 These sacs were assumed to play a role in water storage, but a 2005 study on Pleurozia purpurea found that the sacs attract and trap ciliates, much in the same way as Utricularia.
 Observations of plants in situ also revealed a large number of trapped prey within the sacs, suggesting that the species in this genus obtain some benefit from a carnivorous habit.
 After Colura, this was the second report of zoophagy among the liverworts.

 Taxonomy

-The genus Pleurozia has been subdivided into three subenera:
+The genus Pleurozia has been subdivided into three subgenera: